Hicham1970/SurveyorTools/README.md

 - Frm_TrimmingByCargo: To add a specific quantity into a specific place (hold)
 - Frm_DWA: For the Dock water Allowance
 And more......

-PS: This is from my proper labour, if you find any mistakes or even faults, please advise me , i still learning each day To take a maximum adventage of this worksheet, you have to accept Macros in your machine .
+PS: This is from my proper labour, if you find any mistakes or even faults, please advise me, i still learning each day To take a maximum adventage of this worksheet, you have to accept Macros in your machine .